ATG-Simulator/RealtimeDynamicWindshieldWaterFX/README.md

 ### Support this asset!

   I commented on every important line of the scripts, hopefully, everything is easy to understand.
 Have fun improving this asset for the community.
-  This asset was made for my [Around The Ground](http://AroundTheGround.TK) passion project, You may check it out if you like.

 ### A Demo